 You will be left with this glorious sight.
 And, guess what?
 Congratulations, you have just seeded a pomegranate.
 The best part is that now you can use those little red jewels in a variety of ways.
-Currently, I have been using mine in morning oatmeal, but there are endless options.
+Currently, I have been using mine in smoothie bowls, or parfaits, or to top egg nog, but there are endless options.

 Storing Your Freshly Harvested Seeds

 If you are not going to immediately eat your pomegranate seeds, you will want to store them.
-One method is to store them in an airtight container in the frig for up to a week.
-Just place them on a baking sheet lined with parchment to let them dry for awhile.
+One method is to store them in an airtight container in the fridge for up to a week.
+Just place them on a baking sheet lined with parchment to let them dry for a while.
 You could also pat them with paper towels at this point.

 The second (and the one I currently use), is to freeze them.
 To freeze them, place the seeds on a baking pan lined with parchment, as in the photo above, and place in the freezer for about 2 hours.
 Remove from the freezer and place the seeds in ziplock baggies.
 These should keep in the freezer for up to a month.

 I have been reading about all the wonderful nutritional benefits of pomegranates and have seen them called a superfood.
 I am glad I have added them to my diet.

 Now you know how to seed a pomegranate the fast, easy and no mess way!

 I hope you found this how-to helpful and you give this healthy fruit a try!